-The Center is also to become a geographic hub of outreach to the community .
-We hope to employ Social Workers, Physical and Occupational Therapists, Coordinators of Adult Education on Disability matters, Advocates to arrange for needed medical attention (coordinate appointments, transportation, food supplements, etc.).
+The Center is also a geographic hub of outreach to the community .
+We currently employ Social Workers, Physical and Occupational Therapists, a Nutritionist and Pediatrician.
+The O Center has become a distribution point for food supplements and “plumpy-nut”.
+Seventeen of our twenty-five children are considered malnourished or severely malnourished.
 The building will be a structure with multiple community uses.
 Adult Education, Food Distribution Site, Community Gathering Space.

 Services Offered: The O-Center for Children offers the following services to the children enrolled in the Center’s programs:

 Medical Referral – Children will be assisted in accessing and traveling to appropriate medical facilities for evaluation, diagnosis and treatment.

 Family Instruction and Education – Families will benefit from instruction in proper methods of care for the handicapped child.

 Nutritional Management – Children and families will be directed in appropriate foods and feeding methods to ensure optimal dietary health.